Know These Risk Factors of Chronic Liver Ailments

 - Poor functioning of the heart may also lead to swelling and inflammation in the liver.
 In fact, inflammation can also be caused due to exposure to certain chemicals.

-The treatment for a liver ailment will depend on the underlying causes and the extent of damage to the liver.
+The treatment for the chronic liver disease will depend on the underlying causes and the extent of damage to the liver.
 In the case of cirrhosis, the aim is to slow down the progress of the scar tissue in the liver.
+The patient may need to get hospitalized if they have severe liver damage.

 Furthermore, preventive care is equally important.
 Following a low-fat healthy diet plan, abstaining from alcohol intake, proper hygiene to avoid infections and vaccination are some recommended steps when it comes to keeping liver diseases at bay.